ghl3/Jest/README.md

 # Jest

+>I knew him, Horatio; a fellow of infinite jest, of most excellent fancy
+- Hamlet, Act 5, Scene 1

+## About

 Jest is an interpreted language that runs on the JVM.

 Jest programs are compiled into Clojure source code and executed by the Clojure runtime.